featbit/featbit-docs/pages/feature-flags/users-and-user-segments/the-user-list.md

 ## User storage

 The **Users** list shows stored user information.
 A user will appear on the list after a flag sends an `identify` or `flag evaluation` event for them.
 Users won't be deleted automatically.
-Users information are stored in MongoDB.&#x20;
+Users information are stored in MongoDB.

 ## Removing a user